BrandonXu6106/obsidianpublish/content/thoughts/Design Justice.md

 ## Reflection

-Design sites are valorized as places of learning, making, and building and the intersection of social movements and the [[counterculture|counterculture]].
+Design sites are valorized as places of learning, making, and building and the intersection of social movements and the [[counterculture.md|counterculture]].
 Why then, have they become increasingly corporate places of extraction of free labour?

 This cooptation of [hacker](Hackers.md) culture, hackathons as design sites in particular, by neoliberalism has been on the back of my mind ever since reading the chapter on design sites in Design Justice.
 As someone who first got their footing in computer science through hackathons, it pains me to see that this is the rep that hackathons have slowly gotten over time, moving from safe spaces for idea exploration to increasingly corporate, time-bound, events where hackers spin up apps to test company products in exchange for the slim chance of winning prizes and recognition.